The biggest trends in content and tech: CTO interview

 With GDPR, privacy awareness has exploded, and is on every lip.
 How should content practitioners relate to this?

-CDPs are essentially designed for large organisations with many systems.
-Not only do you get the data needed to create relevant personalisation and content, you also get control over privacy issues.
+CDPs are essentially designed for large organizations with many systems.
+Not only do you get the data needed to create relevant personalization and content, you also get control over privacy issues.
 With syndicated customer profiles, you and your customers may get instant access to this information when needed.

 As such, a properly implemented CDP will give you a greater peace of mind in relation to GDPR and friends, while also providing better communication and trust with your customers.